abhaydgarg/Notebook-Archived/src/redux-saga/effect-creator.md

 Instead of a `while (true)`, we're running a `for` loop, which will iterate only three times.
 After taking the first three `TODO_CREATED` actions, `watchFirstThreeTodosCreation` will cause the application to display a congratulation message then terminate.
 This means the Generator will be garbage collected and no more observation will take place.

-### call(fn, ...args)

-> Call the function `fn` - **Blocking**

-Creates an Effect description that instructs the middleware to call the function `fn` with `args` as arguments.

-**fn:** Function - A Generator function, or normal function which either returns a Promise as result, or any other value.

-**args:** Array - An array of values to be passed as arguments to `fn`.

-If `fn` is generator function then the middleware runs it and parent Generator will be suspended until the child Generator terminates normally, in which case the parent Generator is resumed with the value returned by the child Generator.
-Or until the child aborts with some error, in which case an error will be thrown inside the parent Generator.

-If `fn` is normal function which returns Promise, the middleware will suspend the Generator until the Promise is resolved, in which case the Generator is resumed with the resolved value. or until the Promise is rejected, in which case an error is thrown inside the Generator.

 ### fork(fn, ...args)

 > Like a `call` which execute the `fn` but **Non blocking**